cosmatic-drift-14/cosmatic-drift/README.md

 ## License

-All code for the content repository is licensed under [MIT](https://github.com/space-wizards/space-station-14/blob/master/LICENSE.TXT).
+Almost code for the content repository is licensed under [MIT](https://github.com/space-wizards/space-station-14/blob/master/LICENSE.TXT).
+Some code is instead under the [MPL v2.0](https://www.mozilla.org/en-US/MPL/) and must remain open source and must be dual-licensed if mixed with the GPL.
+All files under the MPL are clearly marked with a file header.

 Most assets are licensed under [CC-BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/) unless stated otherwise.
 Assets have their license and the copyright in the metadata file.
 [Example](https://github.com/space-wizards/space-station-14/blob/master/Resources/Textures/Objects/Tools/crowbar.rsi/meta.json).